johnrsibert/JonzPandemic/index.md

 [two deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality).

 **Wonkish:** The distribution of observed CFRs is skewed to the right, making it difficult to calculate an unambiguous central tendency.
-The median of the distribution lies to the right of the mode (peak).
+The median of the distribution lies to the right of the mode (or peak).
 A less misleading measure of the likelihood of death is to look a the percentiles of the distribution.
 The vertical line labeled "97.5%" indicates the value of the case fatality ratio that is greater than 97.5% of all of the point estimates.
 If the CFR distribution were symmetrical, this point would be something like the upper 95% "confidence" region of values indistinguishable from the mean value.
-In other words, if you say that the probability of dying after becoming infected is less than around 4%, you would be correct about 98% of the time.
+In other words, if you were to say that the probability of dying after becoming infected is less than 4%, you would be correct about 98% of the time.

 The are a couple of reasons why the distribution is skewed.
 Skewness is, in part, a simple numerical artifact.
 The mean of ratio is close to zero, but ratio can never be